Peierls stress: Peierls–Nabarro stress proportionality

-The Peierls stress and yield strength temperature sensitivity
+Yield strength temperature sensitivity

 The Peierls stress also relates to the temperature sensitivity of the yield strength of material because it very much depends on both short-range atomic order and atomic bond strength.
 As temperature increases, the vibration of atoms increases, and thus both peierls stress and yield strength decrease as a result of weaker atomic bond strength at high temperatures.